 It can be found on emergent vegetation around ponds but also muddy puddles along woodland rides.
 The larvae feed on decaying vegetable matter.

 Status and distribution

 Common and widespread in most of Britain but avoids acidic water and exposed highlands.
-Common in Nottinghamshire and recorded once at Netherfield Lagoons.
+Common in Nottinghamshire and recorded twice at Netherfield Lagoons.

 Best time to see

 April to October.